THE BEST ALL-AROUND ROAD BIKE WHEELS – 2016

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of February 23, 2017: Competitive Cyclist, Wiggle front, Evans Cycles rear.
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of March 17, 2017: Competitive Cyclist, Wiggle.

 Shimano introduced a new Dura-Ace line of groupsets and wheelsets at the end of June 2016.
 While there was little said about the wheelsets, we do know that the C35 will be replaced by the C40.
 Like the C35 it will be a carbon-alloy wheelset.

 Shimano also announced the C40 will be much wider (28mm external rim width vs. 21mm for the C35), more rounded and about 150 grams heavier wheelset than the C35.
 Nestor, one of your fellow readers, uncovered the Shimano line-up specs for the new wheelsets which told a different and more Shimano-like story.

 The specs state that the new C40s will actually be a 17C wheelset (17mm internal, 24mm external), 37mm deep with a claimed weight of 1485 grams excluding rim tape.
 (The 1488 gram claimed weight of the C35 also excluded tape).
 It also looks like they will be selling these wheels in separate clincher, tubeless and tubular versions as they are doing now.
 So only an incremental change for the better in the rims.

 The bigger change according to techs I’ve talked to who have seen them is that Shimano has designed their new Dura Ace wheels to be stiffer and free-wheel with less friction or mechanical resistance through the introduction of new hubs.
 The wheels won’t likely be available until 2017 and no price info is yet available.
 I’ll review the new C40 when it comes out and say more then.